 3. Who takes away the items for donation or recycling?

 - I do!
 Unless it is a case where there is A LOT to be removed from the home, I take the donations to whichever charity you specify.
 Not sure where to donate?
 No worries!
 I have a list of suggestions.

 - In the case of an excess of items to be donated or recycled, we can call in some extra muscle and arrange from a refuse bin or donation pick up (additional charges may apply).

 4. How much will all this cost?

-- I charge $150 for a 3 hour session and $250 for a 6 hour session.
-Depending on what you need done this may not be enough time.
-In which case you can choose from one of our larger service packages.
+- I charge $150 for a 3 hour starter session and $30 an hour for every hour after that.
+If it is a really BIG job and we need extra help, additional organizers will be provided for an additional fee.
 If you're on a tight budget you can save some money by doing some of the work between visits and our times working together.
 Everyone loves homework right??

 - Sessions include evaluating the space and needs of the client, working through the space with a systematic approach, removal of small sized items to be donated, sold or recycled.
 (We save the big items for the movers and the trash removal guys!
 See #3)

 - Well, that's a story for our first visit.
 But I will tell you this....I've been where you are: Worried about how to deal with a house full of belongings and not sure where to start.
 I have seen all sides of the coin, I have been the worried daughter, the overwhelmed mother, and the person needing help but not knowing who to ask.
 So life experience has made me more than qualified to help.